Vice President Naidu expected to launch India-Qatar Startup Bridge during visit to Qatar | International

 - India

 During his upcoming visit to Qatar, Vice President M Venkaiah Naidu is expected to launch the India-Qatar Startup Bridge to link the ecosystem of the two countries.
-India's ambassador to Saudi Arabia, Dr Ausaf Sayeed announced this on Friday at a special briefing on the nine-day visit of Vice President to Gabon, Senegal and Qatar starting from May 30.
+Dr Ausaf Sayeed, Secretary (Consular, Passport, Visa and Overseas Indian Affairs) in the Ministry of External Affairs said this on Friday at a special briefing on the nine-day visit of the Vice President to Gabon, Senegal and Qatar starting from May 30.
 The Vice President will be in Qatar from June 4-7.

-The envoy said that Naidu will also visit the Qatar Foundation, a non-profit organization headed by Sheikha Moza bint Nasser.
+Dr Sayeed, who served as the Ambassador of India to Saudi Arabia from April 2019 to March 2022, said the Vice President will also visit the Qatar Foundation, a non-profit organization headed by Sheikha Moza bint Nasser.
 "During the visit, Vice President is expected the launch the India Qatar Startup bridge to link the ecosystem of the two countries.
 The next day (on June 6), he will visit Qatar Foundation, a non-profit organization headed by Sheikha Moza bint Nasser.
 It promotes education science, health and cultural development.
-It also has an education city which includes well-reputed institutes such as Hamad Bin Khalifa University, campuses of International universities, Qatar National Library, Qatar Science & Technology Park and others," the envoy said.
+It also has an education city which includes well-reputed institutes such as Hamad Bin Khalifa University, campuses of International universities, Qatar National Library, Qatar Science & Technology Park and others," he said.

-Naidu's visit to Qatar will be on the occasion of celebrating the 50th anniversary of the establishment of diplomatic relations between India and Qatar to further enhance the bilateral ties, according to a statement by the Ministry of External Affairs.
+Naidu's visit to Qatar will coincide with the 50th anniversary celebrations of the establishment of diplomatic relations between India and Qatar.
 During the visit, the Vice President will hold delegation-level talks with Qatar's Deputy Amir, Sheikh Abdullah Bin Hamad Al Thani, and review bilateral cooperation, the MEA said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)